Understanding City Debt

 How can I be sure the City is using debt responsibly?

 Bond rating agencies review financial information to inform investors of key metrics associated with debt issuances.
 Ratings are assigned based on the investment risk.
-Two rating agencies have reviewed the City’s financials, including its debt profile and economic prospects, management decision-making and governance.
-Both have assigned their highest credit rating to the City of Southlake’s property-tax supported debt.
+Three rating agencies have reviewed the City’s financials, including its debt profile and economic prospects, management decision-making, and governance.
+All three have assigned their highest credit rating to the City of Southlake’s property-tax-supported debt.

 Having an Aaa rating from Moody's (rating document) and AAA ratings from Fitch (rating document) and S&P (rating document) is a testament to the City’s excellent financial management.

 How can I review specifics about City debt?